ucsf-wynton/wynton-website-hpc/docs/status/index.md

 #### <span style="color: orange;">Partial shutdown due to planned power outage</span>

 **Update**: The login nodes, the development nodes and the data transfer node are now functional.
-<br><span class="timestamp">Nov 8, 10:15 PDT</span>
+<br><span class="timestamp">Nov 8, 10:10 PDT</span>

 **Update**: Login node `wynlog1` is also affected by the power outage.
 Use `wynlog2` instead.
 <br><span class="timestamp">Nov 8, 09:10 PDT</span>

 **Notice**: Parts of the Wynton cluster will be shut down on November 8 at 4:00am.
 This shutdown takes place due to the UCSF Facilities shutting down power in the Byers Hall.
 Jobs running on affected compute nodes will be terminated abruptly.
-Compute nodes with battery backup or in other buildings will not be affected.  ~~Nodes will be rebooted as soon as the power comes back.
-To follow the reboot progress, see the 'Available CPU cores' curve (target 1832 cores) in the graph above.~~  Unfortunately, the above queue-metric graphs cannot be updated during the power outage.
+Compute nodes with battery backup or in other buildings will not be affected.
+Nodes will be rebooted as soon as the power comes back. ~~To follow the reboot progress, see the 'Available CPU cores' curve (target 1832 cores) in the graph above.~~  Unfortunately, the above queue-metric graphs cannot be updated during the power outage.
 <br><span class="timestamp">Nov 7, 15:45 PDT</span>